itf/6s092/courses/IAP19/PS/PS27/content.md

 csq_nsubmits = None
 </question>

-TODO one day prove that it works
+TODO one day write the proof that it works here.
+But for now, just check the [wikipedia page](https://en.wikipedia.org/wiki/Prim%27s_algorithm).

-TODO Write coding question to generate maze.
+TODO One day write coding question to generate maze.
+For now, just look at the [maze animation on wikipedia](https://upload.wikimedia.org/wikipedia/commons/thumb/b/b1/MAZE_30x20_Prim.ogv/220px--MAZE_30x20_Prim.ogv.jpg)

 # Quick sort
 Do you wanna sort things quickly?
 So let's talk about quick sort.